 Bob Wittie is a senior of counsel to the firm and is a former chair of the firm’s legal opinions committee.
 As a member of the firm’s finance and investment management practices, he has concentrated on securities-based financial transactions and the regulation of investment companies and other financial institutions.
 He has represented financial services clients in connection with a wide range of matters, including secured credit, swaps, repurchase agreements and other derivatives transactions, securities lending, regulatory compliance, documentation issues, electronic commerce, and legislative matters.

-Bob is a Regent of the American College of Commercial Finance Lawyers and a member of the ABA and TriBar opinion committees.
+Bob is a fellow and former regent of the American College of Commercial Finance Lawyers and a member of the ABA and TriBar opinion committees.
 He has written and lectured extensively on a variety of legal topics and has served as an advisor to the Uniform Law Commission’s special drafting committees for revisions to Article 8 (Investment Securities) and Article 9 (Secured Transactions) of the Uniform Commercial Code, the Uniform Electronic Transactions Act, and several other Uniform State Laws.
 He also actively participated in the development of the federal E-SIGN legislation.
 He previously served as chair of the UCC-Investment Securities Subcommittee of the American Bar Association's Business Section, and he remains active on that and other ABA committees.

 - Named a Best Lawyer in America by Best Lawyers, Mutual Funds Law

-- Regent, American College of Commercial Finance Lawyers
+- Fellow, American College of Commercial Finance Lawyers

 - American Bar Association